sxergiu/LostKnight/README.md

 # Lost Knight

 ## Overview
-**Lost Knight** is a challenging 2D platformer game developed from scratch using **Unity**.
+**Lost Knight** is a challenging 2D platformer game developed from scratch as a solo project for my highschool atestate using **Unity**.
 Players embark on an adventurous journey through five intricately designed levels filled with obstacles, enemies, and hidden treasures.

 ## Features
 - **Five Challenging Levels**: Each level is uniquely designed to test players' skills and reflexes.